Lambosaurus/Vacuum-of-Sol/timeline.md

 ## 2211 - The Epsilon Eridani massacre

-The first officially recognised 'space combat' occurred when three armed merchant ships from Earth were engaged by a stolen Mars Frigate.
-All parties were destroyed, and the event caused outrage within the Sol system.
+The first officially recognised 'space combat' occurred when three armed merchant ships from Earth were engaged by a stolen Martian Frigate in [Epsilon Eridani](./glossary/local-systems.md#epsilon-eridani).
+All parties were destroyed - the event causing outrage within the Sol system.

 ## 2216 - The Sol Union